sathomas/jsDataV.is/src/text/chap07/04-sunburst.md

 ### Step 1: Prepare the Data

 For this example we’ll use the same data behind the previous visualization—2013 tornado sightings from the [<span class="smcp">US</span> National Oceanic and Atmospheric Administration’s](http://www.noaa.gov) [Climate Data Online](http://www.ncdc.noaa.gov/cdo-web/) site.
 As before, we’ll clean and prune the dataset.
 Instead of longitude, latitude, and Enhanced Fujita Scale classification, however, we’ll keep the state and county.
-We’ll also add a region name as a way to group subsets of states.The resulting (<span class="smcp">CSV</span>) file begins as below.
+We’ll also add a region name as a way to group subsets of states.
+The resulting (<span class="smcp">CSV</span>) file begins as below.

 ```
 state,region,county